noahehall/multicloud/security/websecurity.md

 ### access control

-- authentication: correctly identifying a user when they return to th site
+- authentication: authN; correctly identifying a user when they return to th site
-- authorization: deciding which actions a user should and shouldnt be able to perform after they've identified themselves
+- authorization: authZ; deciding which actions a user should and shouldnt be able to perform after they've identified themselves
 - permission checking: evaluating authorization at the point in time when a user attmpts to perform an action
 - a good access control strategy consists of three stages
   - designing an authorization model